hackclub/hackclub/workshops/online-pong/README.md

 ### Adding a short delay between rounds

-To add a short delay between rounds, let's add a new property to the `PongRoom` class (right at the top before any methods) called `roundIsRunning` that will keep track of whether or not a round is currentluy playing:
+To add a short delay between rounds, let's add a new property to the `PongRoom` class (right at the top before any methods) called `roundIsRunning` that will keep track of whether or not a round is currently playing:

 ```typescript
 export default class PongRoom extends Room {